PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 style: slides
 cover: assets/slides/incident_response/incident_response.001.jpeg
 title: Incident Response Training
-description: This is an open-source version of PagerDuty's Incident Response training course.
-What started as an internal course to train new Incident Commanders at PagerDuty has since developed into training that we now deliver publicly.
+description: This is an open-source version of GetYourGuide's Incident Response training course.
+What started as an internal course to train new Incident Commanders at GetYourGuide has since developed into training that we now deliver publicly.
 Learn more about incident response and the role of an Incident Commander.
 pdf: /assets/pdf/pagerduty_incident_response_training_public.pdf
 ---

 !!!info "Incident Response Training Course"
-    This is an open-source version of "Incident Response Training", our PagerDuty training course for incident response and incident command.
+    This is an open-source version of "Incident Response Training", our GetYourGuide training course for incident response and incident command.
 It started as an internal course to train new Incident Commanders and has since developed into one that we now deliver publicly.

     It includes lots of introductory information on our process, and details on the Incident Commander role specifically.
 All the information is already available as part of our [public documentation](https://response.pagerduty.com) , this is just a different way of presenting it that's hopefully more engaging.
 Feel free to use this as a base for training in your own organization.